awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 ## Allowing SSM Agent debug logging<a name="ssm-agent-debug-log-files"></a>

-Use the following procedure to allow SSM Agent debug logging on your managed instances\.
+Use the following procedure to allow SSM Agent debug logging on your managed nodes\.

 ------
 #### [ Linux and macOS ]

-**To allow SSM Agent debug logging on Linux and macOS instances**
+**To allow SSM Agent debug logging on Linux and macOS managed nodes**

-1. Either use Session Manager, a capability of AWS Systems Manager, to connect to the instance where you want to allow debug logging, or log on to the managed instance\.
+1. Either use Session Manager, a capability of AWS Systems Manager, to connect to the managed node where you want to allow debug logging, or log on to the managed node\.
 For more information, see [Working with Session Manager](session-manager-working-with.md)\.

 1. Locate the **seelog\.xml\.template** file\.

    **Linux**:

-   On most Linux instance types, the file is located in the directory `/etc/amazon/ssm/seelog.xml.template`\.
+   On most Linux managed node types, the file is located in the directory `/etc/amazon/ssm/seelog.xml.template`\.

    On Ubuntu Server 20\.10 STR & 20\.04, 18\.04, and 16\.04 LTS, the file is located in the directory `/snap/amazon-ssm-agent/current/seelog.xml.template`\.
 Copy this file from the `/snap/amazon-ssm-agent/current/` directory to the `/etc/amazon/ssm/` directory before making any changes\.